liurongLori/pykit/httpmultipart/README.md

 -   `fields`:
-    is a list of the dict, and each elements contains `name`, `value` and `headers`, and so on. `headers` is an optional argument
+    is a list of the dict, and each elements contains `name`, `value` and `headers`, `headers` is an optional argument

     -   `name`:
     It's a string that represents field's name

     -   `value`:
-    The value can be a string or a list, string indicates that the field is a normal string, However, there are three situations about list:
+    The value represents field's content.
+The type of value can be a string or a list, string indicates that the field is a normal string, However, there are three arguments of list: `content`, `size` and `file_name`

-    First, the list indicates that field can be a string generator, and the arguments are `str_reader`,`size` and `file_name`.
-The `str_reader` is a generator, representing upload the large string, `size` refers to the length of the string, `file_name` is an optional argument.
+        -   `content`:

-    Second, the list indicates that field can be a string, and the arguments are `string`, `size`, `file_name`.
-The string refers the user want to upload a string.
-When the list[0] is a `string`, the program automatically converts the string into a generator, `size` and `file_name` is an optional argument
+        The type of `content` can be string, reader, file object

+        The string type refers to the user want to upload a string.
+It takes the string as the field body

+        The reader type refers to a generator.
+To read the contents of generator as the field body

+        The file object type refers to a file object, represents upload the file.
+        To read the contents of file as the field body

+        -   `size`
-    Third, the list indicates that field can be a file, and the arguments are `file_object`, `size` and `file_name`.
-The `file_object` is a file object, `size` refers to the length of the file.
-When the list[0] is a `file_object`, the program automatically converts the file into a generator, `file_name` is an optional argument
+        `size` refers to the length of the content, When the type of `content` is a string, size can be None

-    Fourth, the list indicates that field can be a file generator, and the arguments are `file_reader`, `size` and `file_name`.
-The `file_reader` is a generator, representing upload the file, `size` refers to the length of the file, `file_name` is an optional argument
+        - `file_name`
+        `file_name` is an optional argument, if `file_name` is None, that indicates that `content` is uploaded as a normal field, whereas, the field as a file

     -   `headers`:
     a dict, key is the `field_header_name`, value is the `field_header_value`,